 TEXT Graham Livesey

-Graham Livesey is Associate Dean (Academic-Architecture) and Associate Professor at the Faculty of Environmental Design at the University of Calgary.
+Graham Livesey is a professor in the Master of Architecture program at the University of Calgary.